Philadelphia Flyers with 100-Point Seasons

 The one that vaulted him to 100 came in the mid-second period on a soft power-play goal, in which Giroux threw the puck on net and through Henrik Lundqvist.
 He went on to notch two more goals in the game.

-The 102-point campaign came after Giroux recorded just 58 the season prior — his lowest total since his 2012-13 rookie season — as he said he was hampered by surgeries he had to repair hip and abdominal injuries in 2016. (from ‘Flyers’ Claude Giroux, healthier and wiser, back among NHL elite,’ Philadelphia Inquirer, 01/26/2018)
+The 102-point campaign came after Giroux recorded just 58 the season prior — his lowest total since his 2012-13 season — as he said he was hampered by surgeries he had to repair hip and abdominal injuries in 2016. (from ‘Flyers’ Claude Giroux, healthier and wiser, back among NHL elite,’ Philadelphia Inquirer, 01/26/2018)

 A former centreman, Giroux moved to wing prior to his resurgent season, allowing Sean Couturier to move to the top line.
 Couturier was certainly instrumental to Giroux’s success: he was involved in 40 of the captain’s 102 scoring plays.